minio/docs/source/reference/minio-mc-admin/mc-admin-replicate.rst

                                 minio1          \
                                 --bucket images

-         Display the site repliction status for the setting for a user, ``janedoe``, across sites for a site replication configuration that contains the site ``minio1``.
+         Display the site replication status for the setting for a user, ``janedoe``, across sites for a site replication configuration that contains the site ``minio1``.

          .. code-block:: shell